Home shopping can be both exciting and exhausting, but doing some preparation before you hit the streets to look at homes will help out tremendously.

 - BE HONEST - Tell your agent what you like and don't like about each house.
 You may not find your dream home on your first outing, so your honest feedback will help your agent as you continue your search.

 - ASK QUESTIONS - Ask all of your questions.
 If your agent can't answer them all right away, it's likely that he or she can find the answers for you quickly.

 - PREPARE THE KIDS - Get your kids involved and excited about your upcoming move!
-Ask your Realtor about ways to make your family feel included in the home shopping and decision making process.
+Ask your agent about ways to make your family feel included in the home shopping and decision-making process.